IMPORTANT – Please read carefully and retain this Account Agreement for your records.

 Funds Availability Policy

 Information contained in this section is to assist you in understanding our Funds Availability Policy. - Cheese does not accept in-person or mailed deposits.
+Cheese will notify the customer if they invoked an exception to their stated time for funds.

 It is our policy to review each deposit and determine how the funds are being deposited.
 We make the funds available to you according to the deposit type and when the funds are applied to your account.
 Some deposit types may not be available for immediate use.
 When we delay the availability of funds or place a hold on a deposit made to your account, you may not withdraw those funds, and we will not use them to pay bills or other debits, such as ACH withdrawals or wire transfers, during the hold period.